andrewKOwong/mixedconclusions/content/blog/clps/index.md

 I needed a way to look at the data post-aggregation.
 I was unable to find an easy way to do this.
-I tried to pull out the Vega/Vega-Lite specification, which appeared to only contain unaggregated data.
+I tried to pull out the Vega/Vega-Lite specification, but they appeared to only contain unaggregated data.
 Subsequently, I put all data transformation logic into `pandas` operations as described above, which allowed me to test the transformed data.